GENERAL INFORMATION: 503-823-4000

 B. City officials shall file written reports after a lobbyist or lobbying entity, regardless of the entity’s registration status, has agreed to make a donation of personal or real property to the City.
 Such reports shall include:

 1. Name of lobbying entity, and if applicable, name of lobbyist;

 3. Purpose of donation; and

 4. Date of request.

-D. Elected officials and City directors shall post their calendars of activities related to official City business to the lobbyist website designated by the City Auditor 15 days after the end of the calendar quarter for the previous calendar quarter, unless an elected official or City director determines that such posting poses a safety threat.
+D. City Elected officials and City directors shall post their calendars of activities that reflect official City business 15 days after the end of the calendar quarter for the previous calendar quarter, unless an elected official or City director determines that such posting poses a safety threat.